awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 + The cache has recently been invalidated via the `InvalidateProjectCache` API\.
 + The service role being used by CodeBuild does not have `s3:GetObject` and `s3:PutObject` permissions to the Amazon S3 bucket that is holding the cache\.

-**Recommended solutions:** For first time use, it's normal to see this immediately after updating the cache configuration\.
+**Recommended solution:** For first time use, it's normal to see this immediately after updating the cache configuration\.
 If this error persists, then you should check to see if your service role has `s3:GetObject` and `s3:PutObject` permissions to the Amazon S3 bucket that is holding the cache\.
 For more information, see [Specifying S3 permissions\.](https://docs.aws.amazon.com/AmazonS3/latest/dev//using-with-s3-actions.html)

 ## Error: "Unable to download cache: RequestError: send request failed caused by: x509: failed to load system roots and no roots provided"<a name="troubleshooting-cache-image"></a>

 **Issue:** When you try to run a build project, the build fails with the error: "RequestError: send request failed caused by: x509: failed to load system roots and no roots provided\."

- **Possible causes:**
-+ You have configured caching as part of your build project and are using an older Docker image that includes an expired root certificate\.
+ **Possible cause:** You configured caching as part of your build project and are using an older Docker image that includes an expired root certificate\.

- **Recommended solutions:**
-+ Update the Docker image that is being used in your AWS CodeBuild the project\.
-For more information, see [Docker Images Provided by AWS CodeBuild](build-env-ref-available.md)\.
+ **Recommended solution:** Update the Docker image that is being used in your AWS CodeBuild the project\.
+For more information, see [Docker Images Provided by CodeBuild](build-env-ref-available.md)\.

 ## Error: "Unable to download certificate from S3\.
 AccessDenied"<a name="troubleshooting-certificate-in-S3"></a>